 Building Ocean and Climate Literacy in North Carolina through a partnership with Project WILD.

 During fall 2014, we wrote a new climate literacy module that will be published internationally through Project WILD.
-Funded by Sea Grant, we trained our first group of teachers in December 2014 and are in the process of evaluating program impacts over the spring 2015 semester.
-We will train the second group of teachers in December 2015.
+Funded by Sea Grant, we trained teachers in 2014 and 2015 and found the program increased climate knowledge, which was then linked to climate hope, concern, and in turn, behavior.

 Building Environmental Literacy and Leadership through integrating Environmental and Agricultural Education and Service Learning.
 We collaboratedwith members of the NC Agricultural Education department to train nearly 100 NC high school agriculture teachers in Project Learning Tree.
 We expect that engaging agricultural teachers with EE curriculum will help them incorporate environmental literacy principals in their classrooms, fostering an EE/agricultural partnership that is often a missed opportunity.
 We trained our first group of teachers in August 2014 and are analyzing data from the 2014-15 school year.
 We trained the second group in August 2015 and will be looking at how impacts may change over time.

 Building Ocean and Environmental Literacy among North Carolina’s K-12 Students; a Project in Conjunction with the North Carolina Environmental Literacy Plan.
 This project was my dissertation research.
 We collected baseline data on environmental literacy for the state of North Carolina in support of the NC Environmental Literacy Plan.
 We also looked at predictors of environmental literacy in and out of the classroom.